 Edible fruit, Perennials

-For information on fruiting types, see Banana.
-The ornamental bananas described here include tree-size, medium-size, and dwarf plants.
+The ornamental bananas described here include tree-size, medium-size, and dwarf plants (for information on fruiting types, see Banana).
 All are fast growing; all have soft, thickish stems and spread by suckers or underground roots to form clumps that are often as wide as or wider than the plant is tall.

 Spectacular-looking long, typically broad leaves are easily tattered by strong winds, so choose protected planting sites.
 Will usually regrow from roots if cut down by frost; in frost-prone areas, locate plants where their absence won’t be conspicuous.
 Attractive near swimming pools.
 Can be grown in tubs and wintered indoors (cut tops off tall plants).
 Give rich soil; feed heavily.Musa velutina

 From India.
-To 5–7 ft. tall, with 3-ft.-long leaves that are green above, bronzy beneath.
+Grows to 5–7 ft. tall, with 3-ft.-long leaves that are green above, bronzy beneath.
 Upright pink bracts, orange flowers, and small, velvety pink bananas that are inedible but highly decorative.